Hiking Black Creek Ravines Conservation Area

 Red Loop Trail offers just about everything you’d want in a short, six-mile trail.
 First, loops especially appeal especially to hikers and backpackers in that you don’t need to retread ground.
 That is, your voyage back offers as many new sights and sounds as your trek in.
 But I especially like when a trail provides some kind of destination.
 At your midway point, you’ll find a really nice view of Black Creek.
 On top of that, a perfectly situated bench awaits so you can relax, hydrate and eat while taking in the view.

 You’ll find the trails themselves simple to follow and easy to tread.
 Though sandy, they rarely have much “give” like sweet sand does, making this an easy hike.
 Plus, you’ll find a good deal of variety with a mix of wide-open areas and canopied woods.
 You’ll start on a narrow but well-trod White Blaze Trail that leads you to the generally wider Red Loop.
-At one point, you will follow a powerline trail.
+At one point, you will follow a power line trail.
 This, however, does not last long – about half a mile – so don’t worry about boring views.

 Is there anything to see here?